hardisgroupcom/vagrant-elk-reflex/README.md

 The monitoring stack is now ready to be use.

-* Elasticsearch is available on the host machine at [http://localhost:9200/](http://localhost:9200/)
+* Elasticsearch is available on the host machine at [http://localhost:9200/](http://localhost:9200/).

-* Kibana is available on the host machine at [http://localhost:5601/](http://localhost:5601/)
+* Kibana is available on the host machine at [http://localhost:5601/](http://localhost:5601/).
+See [Kibana_usage_guide.pdf](Documentation/Kibana_usage_guide.pdf).

-* Grafana  is available on the host machine at [http://localhost:3000/](http://localhost:3000/)
+* Grafana  is available on the host machine at [http://localhost:3000/](http://localhost:3000/).
+See [Grafana_usage_guide.pdf](Documentation/Grafana_usage_guide.pdf).

-* Redis is collecting data on the host machine at [tcp://localhost:6379](tcp://localhost:6379)
+* Redis is collecting data on the host machine at [tcp://localhost:6379](tcp://localhost:6379).

-* InfluxDB is collecting Collectd data on the host machine at [udp://localhost:25826](udp://localhost:25826)
+* InfluxDB is collecting Collectd data on the host machine at [udp://localhost:25826](udp://localhost:25826).

-* InfluxDB is collecting Telegraf data on the host machine at [udp://localhost:25827](udp://localhost:25827)
+* InfluxDB is collecting Telegraf data on the host machine at [udp://localhost:25827](udp://localhost:25827).

-You can collect any log4j to redis by using [log4j-redis-appender](https://github.com/hardisgroupcom/log4j-redis-appender)
+You can collect any log4j to redis by using [log4j-redis-appender](https://github.com/hardisgroupcom/log4j-redis-appender).

 You can collect any collectd data from [collectd](https://collectd.org) or from a jvm by using [jcollectd](https://github.com/hardisgroupcom/jcollectd).